 SEMINARS

-The re-convened 12 International Kimberlite Conference (12 IKC) comes at a time when high-quality petrologic, geochemical and isotopic data pertaining to kimberlites, diamonds and the Earth’s upper mantle are being generated, compiled, and released into the public domain at an astonishing rate.
-To help make sense of this tidal wave of new data and related geoscientific models, 12 IKC is convening two Seminars to address emergent topics related to (i) kimberlitic olivine and (ii) large Type-II diamonds.
+The 12th International Kimberlite Conference (12 IKC) comes at a time when high-quality petrologic, geochemical and isotopic data pertaining to kimberlites, diamonds and the Earth’s upper mantle are being generated, compiled, and released into the public domain at an astonishing rate.
+To help make sense of this tidal wave of new data and related geoscientific models, the 12 IKC is convening two Seminars to address emergent topics related to (i) kimberlitic olivine and (ii) large Type-II diamonds.

-Invited Speaker: Dr. Geoffrey Howarth, University of Cape Town, South Africa
+Primary Lecture: Dr. Geoffrey Howarth, University of Cape Town, South Africa

 Expect to hear about: